Tudmotu/solidity-hashmap/README.md

 ## Disclaimer
 This is WIP.
 It probably contains bugs that would cause "storage slot collisions".
+It is still far from being gas-optimized.
 I am looking for people to review the code.
 If you understand what "storage slot collision" means and would like to review the code, please contact me directly or by opening an issue.

 ## Why do we need a true HashMap?
 The `mapping()` data-structure in Solidity is very interesting.
 It manages to be